Ross-Byrne/HTMLCanvas2DPlatformer/README.md

 ## Name: Gambler's Gambit

 The game is about a gambler who sells his soul to the devil in exchange for a few more coins to play in the slot machines!
+Who needs a soul anyway, when you have some extra coins and a classy top hat?

 ### Controls